wmerfalen/twitter-challenge/README.md

 gives you a link to login/sign up.
 As stated above, logging in and signing in are the same thing and will cause the page to render differently depending on that value.

+### Home component

+`src/views/home/index.jsx`.
+This is the only other view in the app.
+It's the feed and all the content you see when you're logged in or visiting Twitter.

+### Login modal

+`src/login/login-modal.jsx`.
+To trigger this modal, log out and click on either the like button or the reply button on any tweet.

+### Composing a tweet

+`src/editor/compose-tweet.jsx`.
+Initially, the strategy was to utilize an `<input>` element that would be styled appropriately.
+That was ditched in favor of the `contenteditable` feature.
+This makes for a very clean interface that I feel closely resembles the behaviour seen on Twitter.
+It might make sense to have a fallback to an input tag (polyfill) for those browsers that haven't played catch up.

+### The beauty of re-use

+The same code that's used to compose a tweet at the top of the page is also used when you reply to a tweet (the popup when you reply/add another tweet).

+### What I left out

+Since all network access is essentially read-only, it didn't make sense to handle complex tweet content like image uploads.
+While this isn't hard to flush to localStorage (since you can get direct access to the base64-encoded image data), I didn't feel like it was a super high priority feature.

+Nearly every link in the left nav does nothing except change the URL to a hash.

+### What could be improved

+One thing I could not get to work effectively is highlighting the text that goes over the char limit.
+This proved to be a very frustrating feature to emulate.

+Proportions may be different/funky.
+I tried to use media queries to get the content to look centered at different resolutions.
+I'm guessing using flexbox CSS rules would make this easier.

+I'm not exactly sure how to code styles using class-less CSS, but I'm open to learning it.
+I've seen some libraries that claim to be class-less CSS, but have found very little in terms of learning how to approach the concept in general.
+Maybe I'm not looking hard enough.

+At some point, I'd like to be able to change the theme of the App.
+This could be done fairly easily as I use CSS variables for every color.
+There might be a few edge cases there that I haven't thought of, but the work has been done to make that fairly easy.

+# Last updated: 2021-10-06 05:23 AM